Jaspreet9795/front-end-chat-app/README.md

 Project-3 :

 Title : Chat- App for teachers and students.

 functions & features -
-1. New User will be able to register & existing users can login
+1. New User will be able to register & existing users can login.
 2. Users will be able to  create their own chat groups with teachers / students
+3. Users will be able to send messages to each other in the chat rooms.
+4. users will be able to do real time conversation.
-3. Users will be able to scroll through the existing chat rooms list
+5. Users will be able to scroll through the existing chat rooms list
-4. users will be able to delete the chat rooms if no longer required
+6. users will be able to delete the chat rooms if no longer required

+Technologies -
+1. React
+2. Ruby
+3. Web socket

 Below is the basic outline of our project,
 ![pic](./wireframes/scr1.png)